mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-local.md

 }
 ```

-The default output path would be _\~/code/blog/posts/dev/web/test.md_.
+Then the default output path is _\~/code/blog/posts/dev/web/test.md_.

 ### resourcePath

-Controls the actual path of the resource output.
+Controls the path where resources are actually output.
 By default, it is calculated based on `rootResourcePath` and the resource's own `name`.

-For example, if `rootResourcePath` is _\~/code/blog/resources/_, and a resource data is as follows:
+For example, if `rootResourcePath` is _\~/code/blog/resources/_ and a resource data is as follows

 ```json
 {